Economic 'game changer'? African leaders launch free-trade zone

 These regional economic communities (REC) will continue to trade among themselves as they do now.
 The role of AfCFTA is to liberalise trade among those member states that are not currently in the same REC, said Trudi Hartzenberg, director at Tralac, a South Africa-based trade law organisation.

 The zone's potential clout received a boost on Tuesday when Nigeria, the largest economy in Africa, agreed to sign the agreement at the summit.
 Benin has also since agreed to join.
-Fifty-four of the continent's 55 states have signed up, but only 25 have ratified.
+Fifty-four of the continent's 55 states have now signed up, but only about half of these have ratified.

 One obstacle in negotiations will be the countries' conflicting motives.